2016-07-12 04:27:09 • ID: 1473

 He excavated in Moravany- Lopata I, Moravany- Zakovská and Moravany- Dlhá.
 After the war Zotz was followed by K.Absolon (1946), who made excellent drawings of many artefacts including leaf points from the Moravany- Dlhá area (Szeletien) and shouldered points from Podkovica.

 Since 1991 the excavations near Moravany nad Váhom area were intensified in the position of Zakovská, Lopata and Banka - Horné farské.
 Moravany remains have their origin in the best-known positions of Lopata I and II, Noviny, Podkovica, Banka-Kopanica, Banka-Horné farské role.
 The stone industry is mostly made of flints imported from the Krakow region and of inland radiolarites.
-Dominating type of artefacts is a shouldered point of the Kostienki type.
+The most characteristic type of retouched artefacts is a shouldered point of the Kostienki type.
+Anyhow this artifact is quite rare and always outnumbered by large Burins.

 Paleontological material is documented mainly by reindeer, mammoth, sporadically polar fox, wolf, lion and wolverine.
 Paleobotanical finds (pine, yew) witness an existence of favourable climate in the river Váh basin before the late glacial maximum At the nearby Trencin-region, a late eastern Gravettian with excellent leaf-points was excavated at Trencianské Bohuslavice.